Create your own ocean in a jar to explore sea life, deep sea creatures and ocean zones.

 When you create your ocean container, it won't be able to hold ALL of the animals you'd like to put in it.

-One of the lessons kids will quickly gleen from this activity is that most of the marine life live primarily in two zones in the ocean (in fact, our sunny zone got crowded very quickly).
+One of the lessons kids will quickly gleen from this activity is that most of the marine life live primarily in two ocean zones (in fact, our sunny zone got crowded very quickly).

-This is a wonderful discussion and learning experience but the kids will also need to choose which animals they would like to include in their sea-scape.
+This is a wonderful discussion and learning experience but the kids will also need to choose which animals they would like to include in their underwater world.

 • (1) large plastic container with a wide neck